mbjarland/lein-cli-cmd-template/README.md

 $>
 ```

+where the command line help printed out by the skeleton project is only there as an example and a starting point.

 # Structure
-Creating a new cli project using this template will give you the following directory structure:
+Creating a new cli project using this template will give you the following project directory structure:

 ```
 .